Battle of Portmán: The battle

 By 11:30, Numancia, Méndez Núñez, and Tetuán were in line abreast 3 nmi due south of Cape Agua, with Méndez Núñez closest to shore, Numancia next, and Tetuán farthest to seaward, while Despertador del Cantón followed them.
 They sighted Lobo's squadron, which was about 6 nmi to the south in waters east of Cape Negreti and in no particular order.
 With her greater speed, Numancia charged toward Vitoria and got too far ahead of the rest of her squadron.
 The central government squadron turned to port and formed a line to face the attack, and Vitoria, which was leading the squadron, opened fire at Numancia with her bow guns at 12:10.
 The shots fell short, and Numancia rushed past Vitoria as the two ships exchanged broadsides.
-Numancia cut through the central government squadron's line between Diana and Almansa, then turned to starboard and crossed Carmen′s and Navas de Tolosa′s sterns as they fired at her, nearly all of their shots falling short.
+Numancia cut through the central government squadron's line between Diana and Almansa, then turned to starboard and crossed Carmén′s and Navas de Tolosa′s sterns as they fired at her, nearly all of their shots falling short.
 With this maneuver, Numancia cut off Ciudad de Cádiz from the rest of the central government squadron.
 Ciudad de Cádiz put on maximum sail and fled on an east-northeasterly wind with Numancia in hot pursuit.
-Leaving Almansa, Carmen, and Navas de Tolosa to face the approaching Méndez Núñez and Tetuán, Vitoria broke off to come to Ciudad de Cádiz′s assistance.
+Leaving Almansa, Carmén, and Navas de Tolosa to face the approaching Méndez Núñez and Tetuán, Vitoria broke off to come to Ciudad de Cádiz′s assistance.